deepset-ai/haystack/docs/_src/api/api/document_store.md

                    more performant with DPR embeddings. 'cosine' is recommended if you are using a Sentence BERT model.
 - `timeout`: Number of seconds after which an ElasticSearch request times out.
 - `return_embedding`: To return document embedding
+- `duplicate_documents`: Handle duplicates document based on parameter options.
+                            Parameter options : ( 'skip','overwrite','fail')
+                            skip: Ignore the duplicates documents
+                            overwrite: Update any existing documents with the same ID when adding documents.
+                            fail: an error is raised if the document ID of the document being added already exists.

 <a name="elasticsearch.ElasticsearchDocumentStore.get_document_by_id"></a>
 #### get\_document\_by\_id